cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

 Optionally, you can specify a Kerberos principal with which the application should be deployed.
-If a Kerberos principal is specified, then all the streams and datasets created by the application will be created with application's Kerberos principal.
+If a Kerberos principal is specified, then all the streams and datasets created by the application will be created with the application's Kerberos principal.

 Update an Application
 ---------------------